ClancyWalters/mushroom-classification/README.md

 # Mushroom Classification
 This project was conducted in semester 1 2021 as part of a university unit.

-The aim of this project was to perform classification of mushrooms as edible or poisonous using the "Mushroom Data Set" submitted to the UCI Machine Learning Repository.
+The aim of this project was to perform classification of mushrooms as edible or poisonous using the "Mushroom Data Set" submitted to the UCI Machine Learning Repository \[5].
 The dataset was modified by the unit to prevent plagiarism.

 # Contents